infracost/infracost-orb/README.md

 # Infracost CircleCI Orb

-This [CircleCI Orb](https://circleci.com/developer/orbs/orb/infracost/infracost) runs [Infracost](https://infracost.io) against pull requests whenever Terraform files change.
-It automatically adds a pull request comment showing the cost estimate difference for the planned state if a percentage threshold is crossed.
+[This CircleCI Orb](https://circleci.com/developer/orbs/orb/infracost/infracost) runs [Infracost](https://infracost.io) against pull requests and automatically adds a pull request comment showing the cost estimate difference for the planned state if a percentage threshold is crossed.
 See [this repo](https://github.com/infracost/circleci-github-demo) for a demo of the Orb being used with GitHub, and [this repo](https://bitbucket.org/infracost/circleci-bitbucket-demo) for a demo of it being used with Bitbucket.

 Since Bitbucket [does not](https://community.atlassian.com/t5/Bitbucket-questions/View-all-comments-on-a-pull-request/qaq-p/677092) show commit comments in the pull request page, the Orb posts a pull request comment if applicable; otherwise it posts a commit comment (only visible in the commit's comments page).
 If possible, we recommend Bitbucket users to select the "Only build pull requests" option in CircleCI's Project > Advanced settings to get the pull request comments.

 The Orb uses the latest version of Infracost by default as we regularly add support for more cloud resources.
 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.

-As mentioned in the [FAQ](https://www.infracost.io/docs/faq), you can run Infracost in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to the open-source [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api).
+As mentioned in the [FAQ](https://www.infracost.io/docs/faq), **no** cloud credentials, secrets, tags or resource identifiers are sent to the Cloud Pricing API.
+That API does not become aware of your cloud spend; it simply returns cloud prices to the CLI so calculations can be done on your machine.
 Infracost does not make any changes to your Terraform state or cloud resources.

 <img src="screenshot.png" width=557 alt="Example screenshot" />